2023 Real Estate Appraised Valuation Notices

 The Appraiser’s Office is required to value property at a fair market value as of January 1 of each year with exception of agricultural land, which is valued by its agricultural use.
 Valuing at a fair market value means that value should reflect what’s happening in the real estate market.

 The housing market has remained strong, and the county has experienced a continuation of increasing home sale prices.
-Due to a shortage of housing supply, low interest rates, and revitalization in various areas of the county, most property owners should expect to see an increase in their valuation.
+Due to a shortage of housing supply, increased housing demand, and revitalization in various areas of the county, most property owners should expect to see an increase in their valuation.